All our homes have a COVID-19 Management Plan.

 • Community volunteering and giving

 Palliative care also supports the family and friends of those receiving care.
-Terminal illness has a major impact on the social networks of a patient, and it's important that people are given the help they need to stay connected.
+Terminal illness has a major impact on the social networks of a resident, and it's important that people are given the help they need to stay connected.

 What are the benefits of palliative care?